Introducing Radar Cloud: Multi-Cluster Kubernetes Visibility for Teams

 TL;DR

-Radar OSS is a single Go binary that runs locally against your kubeconfig.
-That architecture is a feature: nothing to install in the cluster, nothing leaves your machine, instant startup.
+Radar OSS is a single Go binary that runs locally against your kubeconfig or in-cluster via Helm.
+That architecture is a feature: nothing leaves your machine, instant startup, no account required.
 It's the right shape for individual debugging, regulated environments, and air-gapped clusters.

 It's the wrong shape for a team of eight engineers running twelve clusters.